sklumpe/copia-manuscript/README.md

-# In-cell structure of copia retrotransposons GitHub repository
+# In-cell structure of copia retrotransposons

 This is a github repository with data and code related to the manuscript